 - 3. Section 21(c) preserves the traditional, broad right of arbitrators to fashion remedies.
-See III MACNEIL TREATISE Ch.
-36; Michael Hoellering, Remedies in Arbitration, ARBITRATION AND THE LAW (1984) (annotating federal and state decisions).
+See III Macneil Treatise Ch.
+36; Michael Hoellering, Remedies in Arbitration, Arbitration and the Law (1984) (annotating federal and state decisions).
 Generally their authority to structure relief is defined and circumscribed not by legal principle or precedent but by broad concepts of equity and justice.
 See, e.g., David Co. v.
 Jim Miller Constr., Inc., 444 N.W.2d 836, 842 (Minn.
 1989); SCM Corp. v.
 Fisher Park Lane Co., 40 N.Y.2d 788, 793, 358 N.E.2d 1024, 1028, 390 N.Y.S.2d 398, 402 (1976).
-This is why section 21(b) allows an arbitrator to order broad relief even that beyond the limits of courts circumscribed by principles of law and equity.
-The language in UAA section 12(a) [RUAA section 23(a)] that "the fact that the relief was such that it could not or would not be granted by a court is not ground for vacating or refusing to confirm [an] award" has been moved to this section on remedies.
+This is why Section 21(b) allows an arbitrator to order broad relief even that beyond the limits of courts circumscribed by principles of law and equity.
+The language in UAA Section 12(a) [RUAA Section 23(a)] that "the fact that the relief was such that it could not or would not be granted by a court is not ground for vacating or refusing to confirm [an] award" has been moved to this section on remedies.
 The purposes of this language in the UAA was to insure that arbitrators have much creativity in fashioning remedies because broad remedial discretion is a positive aspect of arbitration.
-Just as in UAA section 12(a), this provision means that arbitrators in issuing remedies will not be confined to limitations under principles of law and equity (unless the law or the parties' agreement specifically confines them). - 4.
-Section 21(d) is based upon UAA section 10 that allows arbitrators, unless the agreement provides to the contrary, to determine in the award payment of expenses, including the arbitrator's expenses and fees.
-The most significant change is that UAA section 10 does not allow an arbitrator to award attorney's fees which is now provided for in section 21(b). - 5.
-Section 21(e) addresses concerns respecting arbitral remedies of punitive damages concerning the absence, under present law, of guidelines for arbitral awards and of the severe limitations on judicial review.
+Just as in UAA Section 12(a), this language in Section 21(c) means that arbitrators in issuing remedies will not be confined to limitations under principles of law and equity (unless the law or the parties' agreement specifically confines them). - 4.
+Section 21(d) is based upon UAA Section 10 that allows arbitrators, unless the agreement provides to the contrary, to determine in the award payment of expenses, including the arbitrator's expenses and fees.
+The most significant change is that UAA Section 10 does not allow an arbitrator to award attorney's fees which is now provided for in Section 21(b). - 5.
+Section 21(e) addresses concerns respecting arbitral remedies of punitive or exemplary damages because of the absence, under present law, of guidelines for arbitral punitive awards and of the severe limitations on judicial review arbitration awards.
 Recent data from the securities industry provides some evidence that arbitrators do not abuse the power to punish through excessive awards.
 See generally Thomas J. Stipanowich, Punitive Damages and the Consumerization of Arbitration, 92 Nw.
-L. Rev. 1 (1997); Richard Ryder, Punitive Award Survey, 8 Sec.
+L. Rev. 1 (1997); Richard Ryder, Punitive Award Survey, 8

+Sec.
 Arb.
 Commentator, Nov.
 1996, at 4.
-Because legitimate concerns remain, however, specific provisions have been included in section 21(e) that require arbitrators who award a remedy of punitive damages to specify in the award the law authorizing and the amounts of the award attributable to the punitive damage remedy.
-A party can seek to vacate the punitive damage remedy under section 23-especially section 23(a)(4) which prohibits arbitrators from exceeding their power.
-For instance, a party may claim that the arbitrators exceeded their powers by awarding any punitive damages or an excessive amount of punitive damages and that the award of punitive damages or the excessive amount should be vacated under section 23(a)(4).
+Because legitimate concerns remain, however, specific provisions have been included in Section 21(e) that require arbitrators who award a remedy of punitive damages to specify in the award the law authorizing and the amounts of the award attributable to the punitive damage remedy.
+A party can seek to vacate the punitive damage remedy under Section 23 - especially Section 23(a)(4) which prohibits arbitrators from exceeding their power.
+For instance, a party may claim that the arbitrators exceeded their powers by awarding any punitive damages or an excessive amount of punitive damages and that the award of punitive damages or the excessive amount should be vacated under Section 23(a)(4).